rackerlabs/design-system/_component_design/alert.md

 ### Composition

-The alert bar pattern is comprised of six parts.
+The alert pattern is comprised of six parts.
 Three required, three
 optional:

 - Alert bar containing element (required) — Holds all other elements and displays the status color.
 - Status icon (required) — Acts as supporting information to the status color.
-- Alert description (required) — Describes to the user why the alert bar exists.
+- Alert description (required) — Describes to the user why the alert exists.
 - Alert type (optional) — An optional alert title descriptor.
 - Alert action link (optional) — Provides a user with the next step of a process.
 - Close action (optional) — Closes the alert.